search-icon

 [back to top]

 Locations keep your stock organized.
 You can specify where purchases are delivered, where sales are to be picked from and where manufacturing actions or stocktakes take place, among others.
 Ensuring your inventory is assigned to the correct location means you always have an accurate picture of your stock availability.
 For manufacturing companies, locations can be designated as shop floor warehouses where production activities are performed.
+Standard subscriptions have a limit of one location per organisation, excluding fixed asset and co-manufacturing locations.

 Access the Locations screen by going to Settings → Reference Books → Stock → Locations & Bins and select the Locations tab.